Logo - Frequently Asked Questions

 My restaurant only provides two meals a day, instead of the required three meals a day.
 Is there a way I can still qualify for the logo program?

-If there is space on the service panel, and no other fully qualifying business has applied, you may sign a meal waiver (meal waiver form) which allows for participation for those businesses only serving two meals a day.
+If there is space on the service panel, and no other fully qualifying business has applied, you may sign a meal waiver (meal waiver form) that allows for participation for those businesses only serving two meals a day.
 The meal waiver only waives the requirement for one meal.
-Food service must be provided for the following hours to be considered as qualifying as a meal:
+In order to qualify for food signing, the business must be open a minimum of eight hours per day, six days per week.
+Food service must be provided for the following hours to be considered as qualifying as a meal.

 After a period of five years of participation, the business is subject to bumping from a fully qualifying business that has applied, and the business being bumped is the most senior participant on the sign that has waived a meal.
 The business subject to bumping may opt to provide a full complement of meals at that time in order to remain on the sign.